whuynhit/ActiveDirectory/How to use Powershell with Active Directory/Move All Disabled Users to Disabled Users OU with Powershell/README.md

-<h1>Move All Disabled Users to Disabled Users OU with Powershell</h1>
+# Move All Disabled Users to Disabled Users OU with Powershell

 ```Powershell
 ﻿# Import the AD Module